btc-vision/opnet-node/README.md

   contract states and transaction outcomes.
 - **Recovery and Reversion**: Capabilities to revert states or initiate full rescans in the event of discrepancies or blockchain reorganizations.
-- **Validator-Based Governance**: Integration with Proof of Authority (PoA) to ensure trusted and reliable network governance by verified validators.
+- **WBTC Validator-Based Governance**: Integration with Proof of Authority (PoA) to ensure trusted and reliable network governance by verified validators.
+This will be in place until PoS is implemented.
+- **Decentralized Network**: OP_NET is a decentralized network that leverages the Bitcoin blockchain for security and immutability.
+Proofs and state changes are validated by a decentralized network of validators which anyone can join.
+  Proof of Stake (PoS) will be implemented in the future.

 ## Getting Started